chatgris/funnel/doc/Architecture.md

 ### Filters

 For now, directly into Elasticseach.
-Not really its job, but, it will allow to have only one dependency.
+Not really its job, but will allow to only have one dependency.